 Rethink some choices

 Nobody wants to hand wash their dishes for obvious reasons.
 Still, does it justify going for a dishwasher in tiny kitchen space?
 Whether you hate it or have no time to spend your energy on this, the thing is, having a dishwasher doesn’t solve your concern.
 It can consume your money and precious free space too.
 Besides, you may hardly find yourself using it because of your limited requirements.
-Hence, you can consider renovating a kitchenette with a modern sink.
+Hence, you can consider renovating a kitchenette by installing a modern ADA kitchen sink.
 Washbasins form an integral part of any kitchen, regardless of the workload.
 So, you can depend on them not only for this task but other things also.

 Opt for compact items